Daddy Cool (band): 1970–1972: Original line-up

 In November, Daddy Cool aka D.C.E.P., a five-track EP was released and reached number 12.
 Each group member sang a track, the most widely played being "Lollipop" with vocals by Wilson.
-An edited version of the song "Hi Honey Ho", their third single, written by Wilson, was released in December and reached #16.
+An edited version of the song "Hi Honey Ho", their third single, written by Wilson, was released in December and reached number 16.
 The full 6:48 studio cut of the song was released on a rare promotional single.

 Wilson experimented with his song writing on Sex, Dope, Rock'n'Roll: Teenage Heaven, Daddy Cool's second album.
 Produced by Porter again, it was released on Sparmac Records in December 1971 and incorporated more progressive material similar to Sons of the Vegetal Mother's music.
-Two of the tracks were 1950s covers "Baby Let Me Bang Your Box" and "Sixty Minute Man" and together with the album title provoked concern in the media.
-It reached No. 15 on the national album charts, and was released in USA as Teenage Heaven.
+Two of the tracks were 1950s covers "Baby Let Me Bang Your Box" and "Sixty Minute Man", which together with the album title provoked concern in the media.
+It reached No. 15 on the national albums chart, and was released in US as Teenage Heaven.
 At about this time, the group were filmed by director / producer Bob Weis for a 37-minute documentary, Daddy Cool released in 1973.
 The documentary includes interviews with, and performances by, the Duncan, Hannaford, Noone, Wilson and Young line-up.
 It also includes a song from Pat Wilson, at that time Ross Wilson's wife.

 By February 1972, Noone had left, feeling that he was not fully involved in the spirit of the group.
 He was replaced in March by Ian "Willy" Winter (ex-Carson) on rhythm guitar who was recruited to enable Ross Wilson to concentrate on singing.
-The band undertook a third US tour from March–June 1972 and recorded several tracks including "Teenage Blues", "At The Rockhouse" and "Rock'n'Roll Lady" at Warner Bros. studios in L.A.
+The band undertook a third US tour from March–June 1972 and recorded several tracks including "Teenage Blues", "At the Rockhouse" and "Rock'n'Roll Lady" at Warner Bros. studios in L.A.
 "I'll Never Smile Again" was released in July and reached No. 16, but by this time tensions were growing within the band and Wilson in particular was tiring of the difficulty of presenting the more progressive material he wanted to perform within the confines of the group's entrenched "good time" image.
 They announced their break-up soon after their return from the US and performed their last gig at the Much More Ballroom on 13 August 1972.
 The entire concert was recorded and released as the double-album Daddy Cool Live!
-The Last Drive-In Movie Show, issued on Porter's new label, Wizard Records in September 1973 and reached #34.
+The Last Drive-In Movie Show, issued on Porter's new label, Wizard Records in September 1973 and reached number 34.